ansible/ansible/docs/docsite/rst/tips_tricks/sample_setup.rst

         - common
         - webtier

-With this setup, you can configure your whole infrastructure by "running" site.yml, or run a subset by running webservers.yml.
-This is analogous to the Ansible "--limit" parameter but a little more explicit:
+With this setup, you can configure your entire infrastructure by running ``site.yml``.
+Alternatively, to configure just a portion of your infrastructure, run ``webservers.yml``.
+This is similar to the Ansible ``--limit`` parameter but a little more explicit:

   .. code-block:: shell